How Byte Helps You

 Your responsibility to pay any AAA filing, administrative and arbitrator fees will be solely as set forth in the AAA Rules.
 However, if your claim for damages does not exceed $75,000, Byte et al. will pay all such fees, unless the Arbitrator finds that either the substance of your claim or the relief sought in your Demand for Arbitration was frivolous or was brought for an improper purpose (as measured by the standards set forth in Federal Rule of Civil Procedure 11(b)).

-If Byte et al. changes this Arbitration Agreement after the date you first agreed to the Patient Consent (or to any subsequent changes to the Patient Consent), you may reject any such change by providing Byte et al. written notice of such rejection within 30 days of the date such change became effective, as indicated in the "Effective" date above.
-This written notice must be provided either (a) by mail or hand delivery to our registered agent for service of process, c/o Straight Smile, LLC (available at www.sos.ca.gov), or (b) by email from the email address associated with your Patient Account to: email@example.com.
+If Byte et al. changes this Arbitration Agreement after the date you first agreed to the Customer Consent (or to any subsequent changes to the Customer Consent), you may reject any such change by providing Byte et al. written notice of such rejection within 30 days of the date such change became effective, as indicated in the "Effective" date above.
+This written notice must be provided either (a) by mail or hand delivery to our registered agent for service of process, c/o Straight Smile, LLC (available at www.sos.ca.gov), or (b) by email from the email address associated with your Customer Account to: firstname.lastname@example.org.
 In order to be effective, the notice must include your full name and clearly indicate your intent to reject changes to this Arbitration Agreement.
-By rejecting changes, you are agreeing that you will arbitrate any dispute between you and Byte et al. in accordance with the provisions of this Arbitration Agreement as of the date you first agreed to the Patient Consent (or to any subsequent changes to the Patient Consent)
+By rejecting changes, you are agreeing that you will arbitrate any dispute between you and Byte et al. in accordance with the provisions of this Arbitration Agreement as of the date you first agreed to the Customer Consent (or to any subsequent changes to the Customer Consent)